-Scott Pyzik, JV Program Coordinator
+Scott Pyzik, JV Program Coordinator (he/him)

 Originally from Westminster, Maryland, I am the youngest of five children, and grew up with the childhood dream of being either a country music singer or a photographer for National Geographic.
 While I currently call the West Coast home, the East Coast still holds the highest concentration of people to know me as “Scotty” or “Scooter”.